-Michigan Felony Firearm Statute Likely To Be Amended To Allow For More Judicial Discretion in Sentencing
+Michigan Felony Firearm Statute Likely to Be Amended To Allow For More Judicial Discretion in Sentencing.

-Amending The Felony Firearm Statute is a Positive Action for Criminal Defendants
+Amending the Felony Firearm Statute is a Positive Action for Criminal Defendants

-The action being contemplated by the Michigan legislature is positive for someone charged under the felony firearm law.
-The courts will have more discretion to fashion sentences that are more appropriate for each individual defendant.
+The action being contemplated by the Michigan legislature is favorable for someone charged under the felony firearm law.
+The courts will have more discretion to fashion sentences that are more appropriate for each defendant.
 This is good news.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. also support the modification.
-Our attorneys have frequently dealt with felony firearms offenses over the years and agree that judges should have discretion when passing sentences.
+Our attorneys have frequently dealt with felony firearms offenses and agree that judges should have discretion when passing sentences.
 No case is alike – so sentencing should not be either.
-If you are facing criminal charges, the law firm of LEWIS & DICKSTEIN, P.L.L.C. should be your first call.
+If you face criminal charges, the law firm of LEWIS & DICKSTEIN, P.L.L.C. should be your first call.
 We are specialists in defending people against criminal charges.